JeffreybVilla/ComputerScienceBSPATH/CISP 440 Discrete Structures/Quizzes/Quiz2.md

     a.
 John is not 6 feet tall or he weighs less than 200 pounds.
     b.
 Neither was the bus late nor was Tom's watch slow.

+write each of the two statements in symbolic form and determine whether they are logically equivalent.
+Include a truth table and a few words of explanation.
+1. If you paid full price, you didn't buy it at Crown Books.
+2. You didn't buy it at Crown Books or you paid full price.

+        Let p represent “You paid full price” and q represent “You didn’t buy it at Crown Books.”
+Thus, “If you paid full price, you didn’t buy it at Crown Books” has the form p → q.
+And “You didn’t buy it at Crown Books or you paid full price” has the form q ∨ p.